HEA: Health

 A practical, capstone, full-time or part-time work experience in a hospital, public health agency, or company, jointly supervised by an on-site supervisor and a public health faculty member.

-Pre / Co requisites: HEA 421 requires a prerequisite of HEA 418, completion and signature on transcript review form, and approval of faculty advisor.
+HEA 421 Prerequisite: Successful completion of HEA 418 with minimum grade of D-; completion and signature on transcript review form; and approval of faculty advisor.

 HEA 425.
 Independent Study.
 1-3 Credits.